This post may contain affiliate links. Please read our disclosure policy.

 5 from 1 vote

-Texas Tea is a quick and easy twist on the classic Long Island cocktail.
-Simply made with 6 spirits plus lemon, and simple syrup, this drink is deceptively potent because it's the color of cola.
+Texas Tea is a twist on the classic Long Island cocktail.
+Easy to make with 6 different spirits, lemon juice, and simple syrup, this drink is deceptively strong due to the color of cola.

 Prep Time 3 minutes